Empirical processes, typical sequences and coordinated actions in standard Borel spaces: Acknowledgment

 \section{Acknowledgment}

 The author would like to thank Todd Coleman and Serdar Y\"uksel for their careful reading of the manuscript and for making a number of useful suggestions that have improved the presentation.
+Insightful comments by the Associate Editor Yossef Steinberg and two anonymous referees are also gratefully acknowledged.
+In particular, the author is indebted to one of the referees for pointing out a flaw in the original version of the problem formulation in Section~\ref{ssec:KS}.

+\begin{IEEEbiographynophoto}{Maxim Raginsky} (S'99--M'00) received the B.S. and M.S. degrees in 2000 and the Ph.D. degree in 2002 from Northwestern University, Evanston, IL, all in electrical engineering.
+He has held research positions with Northwestern, the University of Illinois at Urbana-Champaign (where he was a Beckman Foundation Fellow from 2004 to 2007), and Duke University.
+In 2012, he has returned to UIUC, where he is currently an Assistant Professor with the Department of Electrical and Computer Engineering and the Coordinated Science Laboratory.
+His research interests lie at the intersection of information theory, machine learning, and control.\end{IEEEbiographynophoto}